 Keep in Touch

 Whoever you are, we hope that visiting our website will help you learn about Coast Salish art and artists, appreciate their work and inspire you to view the exhibitions and displays.
 We invite all educators and students to check the education programs and the library.
-Follow us on Twitter and Facebook for regular updates and for more in-depth information, please be sure to check out our blogs and newsletters.
+Follow us on Twitter and Facebook for regular updates and for more in-depth information, please be sure to check NEWS for our blogs and newsletters.

 George and Christiane